Yoshii1860/Flappy/README.md

 This is a coursework project from Harvard University`s CS50G.

 # Implemented Features
-Level Up the Challenge: The pipe generation logic has been revamped, introducing more complex patterns and variations.
-This creates a more dynamic and challenging experience for players.
+Modified Pipe Generation: The logic responsible for generating pipe positions and configurations within the game has been altered.
+This modification aims to create a more challenging and dynamic gameplay experience.

-Medal Moments: A brand new medal system has been implemented!
-Outstanding player performance, measured by score, is now rewarded with shiny medals, adding a layer of achievement and motivation.
+Performance Medal System: A new system has been integrated into the game that awards medals based on the player's achieved score.
+This system serves as a form of recognition and motivation for high-performing players.

-Take a Break: Players can now take a breather and strategically pause the game at any time using a new pause functionality.
-This allows them to regroup and plan their next attempt at conquering the endless pipes.
+Pause Functionality Integration: The Flappy Bird game now includes a pause feature that players can activate at any point during gameplay.
+This allows them to take a break and strategize their next move before resuming the challenge.